 In my home, I love to stick to creative basics like art, building blocks (hello, LEGO!), costumes, or reading.
 These activities will keep your children occupied while helping them learn and develop their imagination and creativity.

-As your children are nurtured by you, learn basic relational skills, and are encouraged to use their creativity, your home can become a haven that will help them learn and grow.
+As your children are nurtured by you, learn basic relational skills, and are encouraged to use their creativity, your home can become the safe, comfortable haven that will help them learn and grow.

 If you’re a parent, what do you do when you’re creating a haven for children?